PynPoint/PynPoint/docs/usage.rst

                         input_place_in,
                         output_place_in)

 Now we are ready to add the different pipeline steps.
 For an explanation about the individual modules check out their documentation in the :ref:`pynpoint-package`.
-Input- and output-tags/-ports will be explained in :ref:`pipeline-architecture`.
+Input- and output-tags/-ports will be explained in :ref:`architecture`.
 According to |Amara_Quanz2| the following processing steps need to be added for a simple end to end ADI data processing pipeline:

 1. Read the raw data: ::